-CONSTRUCTION_NO identifies changes in the pavement structure caused by rehabilitation treatments or application of maintenance treatments.
-When a section first enters the LTPP program, it is assigned a CONSTRUCTION_NO of 1.
+CONSTRUCTION_NO identifies changes in the pavement structure caused by application of maintenance or rehabilitation construction treatments.
+When a test section first enters the LTPP program, it is assigned a CONSTRUCTION_NO of 1.
 CONSTRUCTION_NO is incremented by 1 for each subsequent maintenance or rehabilitation event regardless of its impact on the pavement structure.
 For example, crack sealing causes a new construction event to be generated, even though it does not cause a significant change in the experiment assignment or pavement structure.